2019 Fall Farm Festivals Guide! Find the apple-pickin’, hay-ridin’ donut-eatin’ fun near you!

 Corn maze and farm stand open daily 8:00am – 6:00pm

 The Emery Farm is a small family-owned facility right off of Route 4 in Durham and has lots to do and see on a beautiful fall day.
-Make your way through their tricky corn maze (prices are $4 per person, 2 and under free) or check out their hayride on Saturdays and Sundays from 12:00pm-4:00pm.
+Opening October 5, make your way through their tricky corn maze (prices are $4 per person, 2 and under free) or check out their hayrides on Saturdays and Sundays in October from 12:00pm-4:00pm.

 Emery Farm also has a great petting barn where kids and adults can meet the animals of the farm!
 They have an array of farm animals including goats, chickens, and donkeys.
 They also feature Scottish Highland cows who roam the different fields around the farm.
 Don’t forget to check out their farm stand for some fresh produce and locally made products.
 Yum!